Nerita polita

 Nerita polita is a species of sea snail, a marine gastropod mollusk in the family Neritidae, commonly known as polished nerite or kupe'e in Hawaiian.
 It is a marine snail that has the ability to provide significant resources such as proteins, vitamins, minerals.
+It is known as Golhaa in the Maldivian language.

 Description

 Nerita polita has a distinctively smooth and polished shell that is up to 4 cm in size.
 It has a smooth columella with 2–4 weak teeth on the edge.
 The shellʻs color is variable: mottled grey, red or cream, sometimes with thin or thick axial bands or a chevron pattern with white and gray spirals.
 The operculum is smooth, and is cream to black in color.
 The inside of the shell is mostly white, with a tint of yellow, and no teeth.

-Nerita polita is exposed to fresh sewage and heavy metals due to the industrialization and urbanization.
+Nerita polita is exposed to fresh sewage and heavy metals due to industrialization and urbanization.

 Distribution and habitat

 Nerita polita is found in the tropical Indo-Pacific.
-It is mostly found in the intertidal, burring into the sand at the base of basalt formations and limestone near the shore.
+It is mostly found in the intertidal, burrowing into the sand at the base of basalt formations and limestone near the shore.
 It can also be found on fine sandy shores and the littoral fringe of rocky shores.
 They tend to come out when the tide is low to reproduce and feed.
 When the tide begins to rise they head towards their resting spots.